ddmills/mysqli-wrapper/README.md

 ```php
 $connection = new mywrap_con();
 ```

-Alternatively, you can use specify a database to use:
+Alternatively, you can use a specific database by specifying the parameters:
 ```php
 $connection = new mywrap_con('my_db_host', 'my_db_user', 'my_db_user_password', 'my_db_name');
 ```